tongueroo/lono-cfn/README.md

 $ lono-cfn create my-stack
 ```

 The above command will generate and use the template in output/my-stack.json and parameters in params/my-stack.txt.
 The template defaults by convention to the name of the stack.
 The params defaults by convention to the name of the template in turn.
-The convention allows the command to be a very nice short command that can be easily remembered.
+The conventions allows the command to be a very nice short command that can be easily remembered.
 Both conventions can be overridden.

 ## More About Conventions

 * stack - This is a required parameter and is the passed in from the CLI as the first parameter.
-* template - By convention matches the stack name but can be overriden with --template
+* template - By convention matches the stack name but can be overriden with `--template`.
-* params = By convention matches the template name but can be overriden with --params
+* params = By convention matches the template name but can be overriden with `--params`.

 Here are examples of overriding the template and params name conventions.